A not-so-strange term coming from somewhere: The model example revisited

-The uniform estimate~\eqref{bounds} remains true, and it is still possible to extract a subsequence~$\eps\to 0$ such that~$u_\eps$ converges in the sense of~\eqref{weakconv}.
-We define correctors~$w_{\eps,\kappa}$ exactly as in~\eqref{corrector}.
-Equation~\eqref{lambda*iszero}, combined with a scaling argument similar to those in Lemma~\ref{lemma:corrector}, shows that~$\overline{w_\eps} \to 1$ and~$\overline{\nabla w_\eps}\to 0$ strongly in~$L^2(\Omega)$.
-By Remark~\ref{rk:test0}, we conclude that the limit map~$u_0$ satisfies~\eqref{hom_eq_0}.
+All the surface integrals on~$\Gamma_\eps$ vanish because~$w_\eps = 0$ on~$\partial H_\eps$.
+Using the strong convergence~$w_\eps\to 1$, it is immediate to pass to the limit as~$\eps\to 0$ and check that the limit~$u_0$ is a solution of~\eqref{hom_eq_0}.
 Since the limit equation has a unique solution, we have convergence not only along a subsequence, but for the whole family~$\eps\to 0$. \end{proof}